eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 - [Call Java functional interfaces from Epsilon](lambda-expressions): This article demonstrates how to call native methods which take functions as their parameter, using lambdas and streams directly from Epsilon using EOL syntax.
 - [Profiling Epsilon Programs](profiling): This article demonstrates how to profile Epsilon programs using the platform's built-in profiling tools.
 - [EOL Interpreter View](eol-interpreter-view): This article demonstrates an Eclipse view for running EOL scripts against selected model elements in EMF-based editors.
+- [Epsilon Debugger](debugger): Demonstrates how to use the Eclipse-based step-by-step debugging support in the Epsilon languages.

 ## Epsilon Validation Language